 Downtown, Riverfront, and Workforce Transit

 PATA is headquartered in downtown Tuscaloosa and currently operates seven routes in the city, carrying around 350,000 riders each year.
 Routes are currently operated only on weekdays.
-In addition, a route carries fans from the downtown station to the University of Alabama campus on home-game Saturdays during football season.
+In addition, a route carries fans from the downtown terminal to the University of Alabama campus on home-game Saturdays during football season.
 PATA’s operations are funded in majority part by federal grants, with the balance paid by the City of Tuscaloosa.
-The transit system was last studied professionally over 20 years ago.
+Our transit system was last studied professionally over 20 years ago.

 Goals and Impact